Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 Decarbonizing heat production

-And it's not just electricity that's now produced without fossils in Sweden — that also goes for heating and energy-intense industrial processes.
+And it's not just electricity that's now produced without fossil fuels in Sweden — that also goes for heating and energy-intense industrial processes.

 So, what was the trick there?

 The first step was that Sweden invested in district heating systems early on, which are more efficient.
-This means that instead of having a heater in each home, you build big, centralized heaters that are connected to lots of houses and industrial areas through insulated pipes and underground infrastructure.
+This means that instead of having a heater in each home, you build big, centralized heaters that are connected to many houses and industrial areas through insulated pipes and underground infrastructure.

 "They saw the benefits of having these bigger system solutions.
 Sweden as a cold country had a real incentive to have a sort of energy efficient and sort of rational heating system in place to serve inhabitants," said Persson.

-The good thing about district heating is that you can shift the fuels that are being used.
+The good thing about district heating is that you can shift the fuels that such a system uses.
 In the past, Sweden relied on fossil fuels like oil and coal.
-But since the 1990s, the country attached particular importance to the development of renewable energy and especially energy efficiency and invested in the use of for energy, especially wood fuels.
+But since the 1990s, the country attached particular importance to the development of renewable energy and energy efficiency, investing in the use of energy, especially wood fuels.
 Today, 97% of the heating in Sweden comes from biofuels and burning waste.

 "Sweden managed to reduce emissions from electricity and heating by 70% in the last 30 years.
 So that also shows that big, bold changes are possible," said Persson.